BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Components.Dialogs.Input/README.md

 ![image](https://user-images.githubusercontent.com/16264167/122669120-233a1d00-d1bc-11eb-8c48-91fe4bbb0e27.png)

-After install the package custom Input's is avaliable in sub-menu of "Ask a question" menu.<BR>
+After install the package custom Input's is avaliable in sub-menu of "Ask a question -> Community " menu.<BR>

 ###### Note : Composer is not supported tab view for the 3rd party input types so custom inputs display in the flat view. ######